-View Ms. Anderson’s current teaching schedule here.
+View Ms. Bastidas’s current teaching schedule here.

 View Ms. Brinkman’s current teaching schedule here.

 Jessica received her degree in education from Alverno College and decided to pair her two passions, teaching and dance.
 She began dancing at the age of three and studying a range of dance styles such as ballet, tap, jazz, modern and ballroom.
-Jessica is currently teaching youth classes for Danceworks at the JCC and also teaches both tap and ballroom for Danceworks Mad Hot program.
+Jessica is currently teaching youth classes for Danceworks at the JCC and also teaches both tap and ballroom for the Danceworks Mad Hot program.
 Jessica is dedicated to helping her students grow in their ability and foster their love of dance.